Mileage Tax Deduction for Gig Drivers in 2026: The Complete Guide for Uber, Lyft, DoorDash & Delivery Drivers

 DoorDash, Instacart, and Grubhub Drivers

-Delivery drivers often make multiple short trips throughout a shift, with significant deadhead miles between deliveries.
-DoorDash, for example, may show you drove 50 miles on active deliveries, but you likely drove an additional 20-30 miles between orders and returning to busy zones.
-These extra miles are fully deductible and can represent thousands of dollars in annual deductions.
+DoorDash may show 50 active miles, but you likely drove 20-30 additional miles between orders and returning to busy zones.
+These extra miles are fully deductible.

 Amazon Flex and Spark Drivers